 How long before you have to repay a cash advance?

-You’ll absolutely want to make this a priority since this will prevent you from getting caught in a trap of increasing debt.
-Payday loans are notorious for high APRs that can quickly turn a small debt into spiraling out of control.
-At worst, you could find yourself having to pay twice as much or more than what you initially borrowed.
-In general, it’s advised to be wary of cash-advance apps for Social Security recipients.
+Most of the time, you are expected to repay your cash advance on your next payday.
+You’ll want to make this a priority because it will prevent you from getting caught in a trap of increasing debt.
+Payday loans are notorious for high APRs that can cause a small debt to spiral out of control.

 Tips for getting a cash advance for Social Security recipients

-Get only what you need
+1. Get only what you need

-Pay back on time
+2. Pay back on time

 Many loans today originate online.
 While borrowers enjoy the convenience of getting a loan from their living room, it’s also easier for fake lenders to pose as legitimate operations.
-Watch out for scams that have poor or no reviews, require “advance fees” or operate shady websites.
+Watch out for scams that have poor or no reviews, require advance fees, or operate shady websites.

 Traditional cash advance lenders

-A 400% APR sounds high, but they make it look like a reasonable fee.
-If you take a $400 payday loan for 14 days, and it has $90 in fees ($22.50 per $100), you’ll pay a 586% APR.
+A 400% APR sounds high, but the lender makes it look like a reasonable fee.
+If you take a $400 payday loan for 14 days with $90 in fees ($22.50 per $100), you’ll pay a 586% APR.
 If the fees were only $40, you’d still be paying a 260% APR.
-In contrast, even credit cards with the highest interest are only 36% APR.
+In contrast, even credit cards with the highest interest are only 33.24% APR.

-Final thoughts on getting a cash advance for Social Security recipients
+Safer solutions than a cash advance for Social Security recipients

 FAQ